We offer Young Art Studio courses for learners between the ages of 6 and 14.

-Children come home with a workbook showing their research, experimentation, skills and ideas as well as a finished piece, such as a large-scale print or sculpture.
+At the end of each term, students will go home with a workbook documenting the research that they have done, their experimentation, the skills they’ve developed and ideas they’ve conceptualised, as well as a final project consisting of a large-scale print or sculpture.